IntelRealSense/librealsense/examples/motion/readme.md

 ```

 To process frames from gyroscope and accelerometer streams asynchronously, we'll use pipeline's callback.
 When a frame arrives, we cast it to `rs2::motion_frame`.
-If it's a gyro frame, we find its timestamp using `motion.get_timestamp()`.
-Then, we can get its IMU data and call the matching function to calculate rotation angle.
+If it's a gyro frame, we also find its timestamp using `motion.get_timestamp()`.
+Then, we can get the IMU data and call the corresponding function to calculate rotation angle.
 ```cpp
 auto profile = pipe.start(cfg, [&](rs2::frame frame)
 {